mrQuidome/osm-plugin-tutorial/tutorial/Osm Plugin.md

 ### MultiDex

-When you run into a multidex issue add the following multidex entry
+When you run into a multidex issue add the following multidex entry in `android/app/build.gradle`

 ```
 android {